supremeimposter/My-Vault/DatabaseManagementSystem/Relational-Algebra/Derived Operations in Relational Algebra.md

 - Conditional join is called Equi join, if $c {}$ only contains equality condition.
 - Every Equi join is a conditional join.

+> [!conflict]
+> In `Raghuramakrishna` book, the redundant attributes are not included in the final resultant schema of Equi Join

 ## Natural Join
 ![[Natural Join#Natural Join]]
 - Natural Join is equality of common attributes.